 - You might need to take time off from work to hit the beach, or put in a 12-hour day to get a task complete.

 - You may need to call your best friend or turn off your phone.

 - Or maybe you need a sweaty kick-ass yoga class, a bath, a nap, or an hour’s worth of meditation.

 Take the time to truly listen to yourself for what’s in your own best interest, regardless of your partner’s needs or what you feel like you “should” be doing.
 Trust your own internal messages to develop a strong sense of yourself and your desires.

-You can also practice checking-in with yourself at several times throughout the day, “What do I need in this moment?”
+You can also practice checking-in with yourself several times throughout the day, “What do I need at this moment?”
 What are my needs right now?
 What do I desire?”

 If you find that you are often putting your partners’ needs before your own, stop yourself and see where you can at the very least create a balance within the relationship.